-Afford your dream new home throughout the UK
+Afford your dream new home in England, Scotland, or Wales

-Once you’ve found the scheme that’s right for you, you can search our website for new homes available with Help to Buy or Shared Ownership across the country, here.
+Once you’ve found the scheme that’s right for you, search our website for new-build homes here.

 Help to Buy: Equity Loan

-You would need your own 5% deposit, but you could borrow up to 20% of the cost of a new home (40% in London) by way of a government equity loan.
+You need your own 5% deposit, but you could borrow up to 20% of the cost of a new home (40% in London) by way of a government interest-free equity loan.
 The amount borrowed is interest-free for five years.
-However, depending on where in the country you hope to buy your new home, there are regional price caps to be aware of.
+The Help to Buy scheme is subject to regional price caps.